Colin1997/library-workshops/git-for-labs/READme.md

-# Git for Labs READme File [this repo is a work in progress]
+# Git for Labs READme File

 This is the landing page for resources that will help you learn how to use git and establish git and GitHub within your research lab.